vjscc/modal/README.md

 ## About v2.0.0

 The new API draws on the design idea of jQuery, so that you could set every detail of every alert more easily.
-But please pay attention that you can't change the actual effect by modifying fileds on instance without call prototype method yet.
+But please pay attention that you can't change the actual effect by modifying fileds on instance without calling prototype method yet.
 And more method is coming soon.

 ## Coming soon